 Using the RDKit in a C++ program

-Note: the instructions in this blog post currently only work on linux systems.
-There’s a configuration problem with the way we use cmake on the Mac and Windows that needs to be cleared up.
-I will update the post after that’s done.
+Note: the instructions in this blog post currently only work on linux and Mac systems.
+I haven’t tried it out on Windows yet, but I will update the post if I can make that work.

 Last week I (re)discoverered that it’s pretty easy to use the RDKit in other C++ projects.
 This is obviously somthing that’s possible, but I thought of it as being something of a pain.
 It turns out that it’s not, as I hope to show you in this post.

-The first thing is to set up a conda environment:
+The first thing is to create and activate a new conda environment that has the required dependencies installed:

 conda activate rdkit_dev